purebordem/Crestron-Community-Resources/README.md

 ---

-Think there is something that should be on here?
-Create a New Issue with the relevant information and we will get it added!
+*Think there is something that should be on here?
+Create a [new issue](https://github.com/purebordem/Crestron-Community-Resources/issues) with the relevant information and we will get it added!*

 ## Control System
 ### Frameworks/Templates